 – what governing bodies operate in this educational institution;

-- what are their functional managerial relations;
+– what are their functional management connections;

-As a rule, the provisions consist of the following sections:
+Typically, provisions consist of the following sections:

 1. General part (general provisions).